 If you are a single, older adult trying to eat a well-balanced diet, we have a few ideas you might find helpful.

-Here are a few tips for planning and preparing healthy meals for one:
+Here are tips for planning and preparing healthy meals for one:

-- Other options: Take time to explore other possibilities in your local community.
+Take time to explore other possibilities in your local community.
 Many senior centers serve a well-balanced lunch for members each day, usually at a nominal fee.
-Most cities or counties have meals on wheels programs.
+Most cities or counties have Meals on Wheels programs.
 These are typically designed under the direction of a nutritionist.
 Fees are charged on a sliding scale based on income.

 If you are just plain tired of grocery shopping, cooking, and maintaining a home, you might want to consider moving to an independent living community.
 These maintenance-free lifestyle communities give you more time to enjoy your retirement.
-Call us at (853) 457-8271 to schedule a tour of a Five Star independent living community near you!
+Contact us to schedule a tour of a Five Star independent living community near you!